 Running a small or medium-sized charity can be a messy business.
 The Boiling Frog is here to help.

-Until recently I was CEO of a medium-sized charity and, having previously always worked in the private sector, the experience was a revelation.
+Until recently I led a medium-sized charity and, having previously worked in the private sector, the experience was a revelation.
 My ten years there were as rewarding as they were challenging.
 We transformed what was, in many ways, a very traditional and unexciting set-up into a vibrant and highly respected nonprofit organisation.
 Almost all the original team stayed the course, and in contributing to the turnaround, their outlook and motivation blossomed.
 The charity grew to be a contract partner of choice for the local authority and health trusts, an employer of choice for jobseekers, and above all, a trusted go-to place for its many beneficiaries.

-My experience wasn’t unique; indeed, I would go so far as to say it’s typical of what many leaders of small and medium-sized charities face today.
-I left on a personal high but also with a burning passion to do more: as the temperature of the sector ‘saucepan’ is rising, The Boiling Frog blog is one way I can help other ‘frog’ friends.
+My experience wasn’t unique.
+Indeed, I would go so far as to say it’s typical of what many leaders of small and medium-sized charities face today.
+I left on a personal high but also with a burning passion to do more.
+As the temperature of the sector ‘saucepan’ is rising, The Boiling Frog blog is one way I can help other ‘frog’ friends.

 Don't miss an article, sign up to follow our posts!

 For more information about how we use your data please refer to our privacy and cookie policies.